 Nobel Laureate Prof. Takaaki Kajita at Wrocław Tech: How underground research helps us understand the Universe

-Nobel Prize–winning physicist Prof. Takaaki Kajita from the University of Tokyo will visit Wrocław University of Science and Technology.
-During an open lecture, he will explain how experiments conducted deep underground make it possible to study invisible phenomena and gain new insights into the Universe.
+Nobel Prize–winning physicist Prof. Takaaki Kajita from the University of Tokyo visited Wrocław University of Science and Technology.
+During an open lecture, he explained how experiments conducted deep underground make it possible to study invisible phenomena and gain new insights into the Universe.

-We invite you to his lecture, “Unveiling the Mysteries of the Universe from Underground,” held as part of the Interdisciplinary Scientific Seminar, on Tuesday, 19 May, at 1:15 p.m. at the PWr Congress Centre (building D-20, 8 Janiszewskiego St.).
+His lecture, “Unveiling the Mysteries of the Universe from Underground,” was held as part of the Interdisciplinary Scientific Seminar, on Tuesday, 19 May, at 1:15 p.m. at the PWr Congress Centre (building D-20, 8 Janiszewskiego St.).

-Admission is free, but prior registration via Evenea.pl is required.
-The event is co-organised by the Wrocław branch of Academia Europaea.
+The event was co-organised by the Wrocław branch of Academia Europaea.

 Exploring space… from underground